-Mary Mascher is serving her 12th term in the Iowa House of Representatives.
-She is the Ranking Member of the State Government Committee and also serves on Education, Human Resources, and the Transportation Infrastructure Appropriations Subcommittee.
+Mary Mascher is serving her 13th term in the Iowa House of Representatives.
+She serves on the Education, Appropriations, State Government committees and the Transportation Infrastructure Appropriations subcommittee.

 Mary was born September 22, 1952, in Iowa City, the sixth child of twelve children of Harry and Lucille Seelman of Iowa City.
 The Seelman’s 420 acre century farm is located in rural Johnson County.

 Mary started school in Cosgrove and went to Regina Catholic High School in Iowa City, where she was elected junior class president.